PedroCVera/minishell/README.md

 # minishell

-Recreating a bash, a project made in partnership with @Hanhuka!
+Recreating a bash, a project made with @Hanhuka!